Lliillyy/OptimalPolicies.jl/docs/src/index.md

 # OptimalPolicies.jl

 ## Overview
-This package is build for finding an optimal transportation network.
+This package is aiming for finding an optimal transportation network through MCMC simulation.